pass-the-salt/www/about.md

 <span class="image fit"><img src="/assets/images/werner.jpg" alt="werner, éric and françois" /><center><i>Discussion between François Marier, Eric Leblond and Werner Koch during 2013 RMLL Security Track in Brussels - photo CC BY-NC-SA by P. Teuwen</i></center></span>

-To understand the objectives and the spirit, Peter Czanik, lecturer, gives us some answers in the [report of his participation in the RMLL 2017](https://www.balabit.com/blog/czp-rmll-libre-software-meeting-2017/).
+To understand the objectives and the spirit, Peter Czanik, lecturer, gave us some answers in the [report of his participation in the RMLL 2017](https://www.balabit.com/blog/czp-rmll-libre-software-meeting-2017/).

-Here is how he summarizes his coming this year:
+Here is how he summarized his coming at the 2017 RMLL Security track:

 _"I participated again in Security track ... “**Participated**” as I did not only give a talk on syslog-ng there, but also sat in to most of the presentations and had **very good discussions both with visitors and fellow speakers**.
 The organizers brought together **talks from diverse IT security-related fields**, a very good opportunity for **cross-pollination of ideas**".
 (Note: emphasis is on our own)_